angular/angular/adev/src/content/guide/templates/two-way-binding.md

 ### Enabling two-way binding between components

-If we break down the example above to its core , each two-way binding for components requires the following:
+If we break down the example above to its core, each two-way binding for components requires the following:

-The child component must contain:
+The child component must contain a `model` property.

-1. A `model` property

 Here is a simplified example: